ollie-troward/sugarcrm-api/readme.md

-# SugarCRM 7 REST API Wrapper
+# SugarCRM 7 REST API Wrapper - Still in Development!

 A cleaner and quicker option for using the SugarCRM 7 REST API (v10).